Empire Genomics

 Empire Genomics, a cancer molecular diagnostics company, offers genetic tests for over 200 health conditions.
 It is headquartered in Buffalo, New York.
+The company was acquired in 2022 by Biocare Medical.

+History

 Dr. Norma J. Nowak founded the company in 2006, originating from a project at Roswell Park Comprehensive Cancer Center in Buffalo, New York.
 The firm's headquarters is located in Buffalo at the Buffalo Niagara Medical Campus.

+In 2012, the company received a $400,000 grant from the Empire State Development Corporation.

+On February 19, 2019, the company announced the appointments of Andy Watson as CEO and Anthony Scarpello to CCO, and the opening of its new headquarters in Williamsville, NY.

+In November 2022, Empire Genomics was acquired by Biocare Medical, a company specializing in automated IHC and FISH instrumentation and reagents.

+Products

 The company develops non-invasive tests that focus around health concerns such as cancer, autism and Down syndrome.
 In 2012, Empire Genomics released a test for multiple myeloma and opened a new laboratory to focus on the test.
-As of 2012, Anthony Johnson is chief executive officer.
-That same year, the company received a $400,000 grant from the Empire State Development Corporation.

-On February 19, 2019, the company announced the appointments of Andy Watson as CEO and Anthony Scarpello to CCO, and the opening of its new headquarters in Williamsville, NY.

-In November 2022, Empire Genomics was acquired by Biocare Medical, a company specializing in automated IHC and FISH instrumentation and reagents.